 Once you’ve been pre-approved for a mortgage, it’s important to read the fine print.
 There may be some conditions that you need to meet in order to get the loan.
 For example, the lender may require you to have a certain amount of money saved for a down payment.
 It’s important to understand all the terms and conditions of the loan before you agree to it.

 Are you looking for a local mortgage broker?

 Get an easy pre-approval in Winnipeg at the best rate with McKay Wood.
-Mortgage pre-approval in Winnipeg, MB doesn’t have to be difficult.
+Mortgage pre-approval in Winnipeg, YT doesn’t have to be difficult.
 McKay Wood can help you get pre-approved quickly and easily.
 We work with you one-on-one to ensure that you get the best mortgage for your needs.
 Contact us today for more information.

 Why are we better for you than your bank?

 - We’re a local company that has been helping Winnipeg locals with their mortgages for over 10 years.